 - “Prepare to Jibe” —– “Ready” —– “Jibe-Ho” (or “Jibing”)

-Navigation Rules are covered and utilized while taking ASA 101 and your certification in Basic Keelboat Sailing will make you familiar with the USCG Navigation Rules and Regulations Handbook and help you understand basic right of way procedures on the water.
+Navigation Rules are covered and utilized while taking ASA 101.
+Your certification in Basic Keelboat Sailing will familiarize you with the USCG Navigation Rules and Regulations Handbook and help you understand basic right-of-way procedures on the water.